nicholasdavies/tweak/README.md

-This makes a plot of a quadratic equation where the coefficients `A`, `B`, and `C` can be manipulated with different controls, plus where you can edit the title of the plot and the colour of the points, with the latter two manipulations being kind of useless but serving to illustrate the kinds of controls supported by **shmanipulate**.
+This makes a plot of a quadratic equation where the coefficients `A`, `B`, and `C` can be manipulated with different controls, plus where you can edit the title of the plot and the colour of the points, with the latter two manipulations being kind of useless but serving to illustrate the kinds of controls supported by **tweak**.

 When specifying parameters to manipulate, you can use:
 - `x = c(min, max)` for a numeric slider between min and max; you can optionally provide a starting value before min and/or a step value after max (see "Different kinds of numeric sliders" below).